oguzhan-yilmaz/balcony/docs/terraform-import-docker.md

 ```

+!!!
+Warning
-- Note: You can't use `--output, -o` option with this docker image.
+    You can't use `--output, -o` option with the docker image.

+    That's because we have a staticly defined output directory in the image, so don't use it.

 ```bash title="Running the 'balcony-tf-import' alias"
 balcony-tf-import ec2 Instances --paginate